Type 1 Diabetes: Symptoms, Causes & Treatments

 The Cause of Type 1 Diabetes

 Diabetes can be diagnosed when blood glucose levels (also known as blood sugar levels) are higher than normal.
 Food is broken down into glucose through digestion and released into the bloodstream.
-Typically, glucose enters the body's cells with the help of insulin.
+Typically, glucose enters the body's cells to be used for energy with the help of insulin.
 Glucose is the cells' main source of energy.

-In people with type 1 diabetes, the pancreas no longer produces enough insulin, which causes blood glucose levels to rise unless the person with type 1 takes insulin via injection or an insulin pump.
-High blood sugar levels without available insulin cause two problems:
+In people with type 1 diabetes, the pancreas no longer produces enough insulin, which causes blood glucose levels to rise.
+People with type 1 diabetes must take insulin via injections or an insulin pump to prevent this.
+High blood sugar levels without a sufficient supply of available insulin can cause acute and long-term issues:

-• High blood sugar levels can lead to complications, such as neuropathy (nerve damage), heart disease, eye damage, and kidney disease.
+• In the long term, Hhigh blood sugar levels over the years mixed with large ups and downs of blood glucose levels can lead to complications, such as neuropathy (nerve damage), heart disease, eye damage to the retinas in the eyes, and kidney disease.
+Keeping good glucose control over the years can prevent these complications.

 What's Happening Inside

-1. After you eat, food is broken down into molecules the body can use for energy and repair.
+1. After you eat, food is broken down into the component parts of carbohydrate, protein and fat to provide the body with energy and repair.
 The carbohydrate in foods is broken down into glucose.

 2. Glucose (shown here as purple hexagons) enters the bloodstream.

-3. The beta cells in the pancreas no longer make a sufficient supply of insulin (shown here as yellow dots) to keep blood sugar levels under control.
+3. The beta cells in the pancreas no longer make a sufficient supply of insulin (shown here as yellow dots) to keep blood sugar levels under control as it does in people who don’t have diabetes.

-4. Typically a person with type 1 diabetes uses a couple types of insulin injected several times a day just under the skin in the abdomen, arms, legs, or several other places.
+4. Typically a person with type 1 diabetes uses a couple types of insulin injected several times a day just under the skin in the abdomen, arms, legs, or several other places, or they use an insulin pump.
 Insulin helps the glucose get into the body's cells to be used for energy.

 How Type 1 Diabetes is Diagnosed